Minko82/xlerobot/README.md

 python3 0_so100_keyboard_joint_control.py
 ```

+Provide the correct device path name as prompted, from earlier.

-Compatible example scripts are available in the `examples` folder.
-Additional scripts can be found in `examples/provided_examples`, but these have not yet been tested for full compatibility with XLeRobot.
+Additional compatible example scripts are available in the `examples` folder.
+More scripts can be found in `examples/provided_examples`, but these have not yet been tested for full compatibility with XLeRobot.

 <br>